Neapolitan Mastiff Full Details, Evolution, Anatomy, Habitat

 Species is the most specific level of classification, identifying individual organisms based on their unique characteristics and ability to interbreed.
 Homo sapiens refers to modern humans.
 Panthera leo is the scientific name for lions.
 Canis lupus represents the gray wolf.
 Mus musculus is the house mouse.

-Also Read: Horse Full Details, Evolution, Anatomy, Habitat
+Also Read: Bobcat Full Details, Evolution, Anatomy, Habitat

 Neapolitan Mastiff Physical Characteristics